Perann/Maps_cultural_life_Paris/README.md

 4 folders are dedicated to the main kind of activities we help you to find: theatres, movie theatre, concert hall and musical bar.
 In each of them, you will find our code that scraps some websites to find the names of the establishments, their addresses and their schedule.
 If you are only interested in viewing the map, you will just have to go in the folder Map

 1 folder 'Outputs' in which you will find the databases we created after scrapping and cleaning the data from internet.

+1 folder 'Statistics' in which you will find some analyses providing further ideas about prices and top tip !

 # Interface
 Running the file interface.py opens this window on your computer.
 It allows you to generate interactive Maps of activity you can do.